Finding the right mattress can overwhelm you with brand advertisements, multiple choices, and competition in the US market.

 Recommendation

-- Helix Midnight Luxe is a memory foam mattress with a soft pillow top that adds a plush feel.
+Helix Midnight Luxe is a memory foam mattress with a soft pillow top that adds a plush feel.
 This premium quilted top makes it even more comfortable!
-If you want more details, check out our review of Helix Midnight Mattress!

 Polyfoam is made synthetically for mattresses and bedding stuff.
 It is synthetic and petroleum-based.
 It uses chemicals, but don’t worry; they go through some processes to make sure those chemicals don’t cause any harm.

-Polyfoam mattresses have this CertiPUR-US® certification, which ensures that the mattress is totally safe.
+Polyfoam mattresses are certified by CertiPUR-US®, which ensures that the mattress is totally safe.
 Additionally, these mattresses are budget-friendly and give you good comfort and support for your sleep.

 Pros